I'm breaking the silence, this is my story, the family I grew up in. I'm working from the inside.

 “We know that many victims still remain ‘hidden’.
 Hidden from statistics and hidden from the help they urgently need.
 Younger girls often worry that they’re less deserving of help or that what’s available won’t suit them.
 If we work together we can ensure every child and young woman can live a life free from fear.”

-Collaborating with writer and activist Celia Peachy of SafeLives and Laura Noble who is designing backdrops that will have phrases from the subjects embroidered into them, we will explore the healing process and challenge how both men and women behave in abusive situations.
+Collaborating with writer and activist Celia Peachy of SafeLives and Laura Noble (L.A.
+Noble Gallery, London) who is painting beautiful backdrops.
+Further cloth will have phrases from the subjects embroidered into them.
+We will explore the healing process and transform how both men and women behave in abusive situations.